jroeland/teapot/README.md

     cd project/
     . build.sh

+Surf to http://localhost:8000/admin/ If you can see the admin interface.
+The install was successful

 If you have made some changes to the docker file or docker-compose and you wish to re-build the service: